The purpose of exposure control is to eliminate or minimize the risk of exposure or transmission of COVID-19.

 Hierarchy of controls

 In developing your safety plan, always select safety protocols that offer the highest level of protection first before adding other control measures.
-Note: the use of PPE (personal protective equipment) is not a substitute for physical distancing.
+Note: the use of personal protective equipment (PPE) is not a substitute for physical distancing.
 It should only be considered where physical distancing cannot be maintained and where you have already considered and implemented engineering and administrative controls.

 First level of protection (elimination):

 Keep people at a safe physical distance from one another.
-Limit the number of people in your institution's facilities at any one time and implement protocols to keep faculty, staff and students at least two metres from each other, and from members of the public.
+Limit the number of people in your facilities at any one time and implement protocols to keep faculty, staff and students at least two metres from each other, and from the public.

 Second level protection (engineering controls):